 Another benefit of the new bone graft material is that it is made of material that is already widely produced and used in medications and food products.
 The primary ingredient is a titanium dioxide powder, which has undergone numerous safety tests.
 Perhaps even more importantly, it’s the material that the surface of titanium dental implants naturally oxidizes to.
 With the high success rate of dental implants, we don’t have any reason to doubt the effectiveness of this material in bone graft scaffolding.

 These exciting developments give us hope that the future will have even more options for reconstructive dentistry, and as they become available, we will offer them.
-If you would like to learn more about how the newest advances in dentistry can help you, please call (949) 551-5902 for an appointment with an Orange County cosmetic dentist at Rice Dentistry in Irvine.
+If you would like to learn more about how the newest advances in dentistry can help you, please call (949) 551-5902 for an appointment with an Orange County reconstructive dentist at Rice Dentistry in Irvine.